Shavuot

 The evening will take place at a member's home (contact admin@kolnefesh.org.uk for details).
 Bring dairy or pareve finger food, snacks, or a dairy dessert (fuel to keep us going through the night).

-Note that as we will daven Shaharit for the first day of Shavuot at the close of the Tikkun Leyl, there will be no service at our usual premises on Friday the 26th.
-A second-day Shavuot service will be held at 9.45am on Shabbat the 27th (see below).
+Note that as we will daven Shaharit for the first day of Shavuot at the close of the Tikkun Leyl, there will be no service at our usual premises on Monday June 2nd.
+A second-day Shavuot service will be held at 9.45am on Tuesday the 3rd (see below).

-Everyone is also invited to our annual picnic and football in the park on the afternoon of the first day (this year, Friday the 26th).
+Everyone is also invited to our annual picnic and football in the park on the afternoon of the first day (this year, Monday June 2nd).
 See below for more details, or contact admin@kolnefesh.org.uk.

 The Kol Nefesh Tikkun Leyl Shavuot